 The general principals of yoga are strength, flexibility and balance.
 Yoga can be done at the level of the participant.
 Practicing in a way that demands poses you aren’t ready for could do harm, as with all exercises.
 Those that are hypermobile may need to practice for the strength benefit of yoga, not flexibility.
 Not all poses are for all people.
 Use personal comfort as your guide and seek a trained yoga teacher for instruction.
 Furthermore, yoga offers the benefits of meditation and principals of healthy body relationships and self-care that are supportive of a healthy back.

-The principals of pilates are concentration, control, centering, breathing, flow and precision.
+The principals of Pilates are concentration, control, centering, breathing, flow and precision.
 Core strength and flexibility improve mobility and stability of the spine.
-Practice with in your own limits with a trained instructor.
-Endorphins: Natural pain killers are made in the brain with exercise and pleasure.
-Much research has confirmed that daily exercise can change brain chemistry enough to eliminate the need for narcotic pain medication.
-Additionally, human connection stimulates natural hormones that reduce pain.
+Practice within your own limits with a trained instructor.

 3 GREAT YOGA TIPS

 Practice sitting in an easy seat, Sukhasana.
 Sit with your legs crossed and your pelvis elevated and supported with a blanket or block.
 Stay in this position for 5-10 minutes each day.
 If your hips are tight, you can move your feet forward, they do not need to be crossed tightly.As you sit, energetically lengthen your spine as you reach the crown of your head upward, pull your shoulders back and slightly elevate your sternum.
 Keep a natural curve in your lower back (not hyperextending and not slumping).
 This is the traditional position of meditation.
 This position is excellent for building spinal muscles from the lower back to the neck.
 It is also good practice in awareness of spinal alignment in a sitting posture.